LINDGRENBA/pet-friendly/README.md

 6. 1:30 - Create new application (see step 3 in process and decision making) and transfer README content to new application.
 7. Read through article on react with ASP.NET Core https://www.red-gate.com/simple-talk/dotnet/asp-net/a-real-world-react-js-setup-for-asp-net-core-and-mvc5/ and then continue to follow along with react-redux with ASP.NET Core setup documentation https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/react?view=aspnetcore-2.2&tabs=netcore-cli
 8. Successfully build and run project with boilerplate web template
+9. 2:00 to 5:00 - Work on wireframe and component design with Figma

 ## <p align = "center"> Documentation used for this project